sorbet/sorbet/website/blog/2019-12-20-announcing-sorbet-0.5.md

 try it out already, but the experience isn't up to our high standards just yet.
 To get there, these claims should be true:

 - It never raises an unhandled exception or otherwise crashes.
-This almost true already, and we plan to make sure that we thoroughly test the implementation so that it stays that way.
+This is almost true already, and we plan to make sure that we thoroughly test the implementation so that it stays that way.
 It's a terrible user experience to have a bug in Sorbet prevent you from using editor features.

 * It works out of the box with at least one editor's LSP client implementation.
   We're currently targeting VS Code because we find its LSP support to be great